NixOS/rfcs/rfcs/0143-nix-store-acls.md

 For derivation outputs, we add user to the list when the user requests to realise the derivation and has access to the transitive dependencies, including the sources.

-Protected paths should not be readable by anyone during the build.
+Protected paths and derivation outputs should not be readable by anyone during the build.
 Necessary permissions are granted after the build.

 There also should be a way to enable the protection for selective ACLs (perhaps `nix store access protect`), and explicitly grant (`nix store access grant`) or revoke (`nix store access revoke`) access of certain user or group to each individual path.
-Naturally, this should only be available to `trusted-user`s and users who have access to this path already (either because they are on the ACL, or they belong to a group on the ACL).
+Naturally, this should only be available to `trusted-user`s and users who have access to this path already.
+Additionally, only trusted users should be able to protect a path or revoke permissions, since that could potentially break things for other users.

 ### Changes to the system

-We should implement a way to restrict access to all the store paths for users.
+It should be possible to restrict access to all the store paths for users.
 A first "line of defense" could be something like [RFC 97], which makes the store non-world-listable.
 However, it is separate from this RFC, and is not required.
 On top of that, we must enforce a stricter access control, using [POSIX ACLs](https://man7.org/linux/man-pages/man5/acl.5.html) to only allow users access to store paths if they are part of the ACL (or belong to a group on the ACL) for that path.
-Nix daemon (or other local store implementations) should execute the appropriate `setfacl` calls whenever a path is added to store or gets different permissions.
+Nix daemon (or other local store implementations) should ensure that the proper ACLs are set whenever a path is added to store or gets different permissions.

 [RFC 97]: https://github.com/NixOS/rfcs/pull/97